-American shad (Alosa sapidissima) is a migratory species that has a long history in the Hudson River.
-Native and colonial Americans fished for shad for sustenance often smoking the flesh and consuming the roe (i.e. eggs) as a delicacy.
-American shad continued to be an important recreational and commercial fishery throughout the 20th century.
-However, the Hudson stock has declined in recent years, and as a result, all recreational and commercial fisheries for American shad were closed in 2010.
+American shad (Alosa sapidissima) is a migratory fish species with rich history in the Hudson and Delaware rivers.
+Indigenous peoples and colonial Americans relied on shad for sustenance, often smoking the flesh and consuming shad roe (eggs) as a delicacy.
+American shad supported important recreational and commercial fisheries throughout the 20th century, however the Hudson stock declined in recent years and as a result, all recreational and commercial fisheries for American shad closed in 2010.

 - Consult the freshwater fishing regulations for recreational fishing within inland waters and the Delaware River.